• Skip to primary navigation

 • In a large pan, heat up the oil over a medium heat, add the paste and stir for a minute.

-1 tsp groundnut, All of the paste
+1 teaspoon groundnut, All of the paste

 • Once the paste is fragrant add the onions and garlic - cook until the onions have softened.